What is a Comprehensive Plan?

 Update of University Heights Comprehensive Plan

 University Heights is currently updating its Comprehensive Plan with the assistance of the Metropolitan Planning Organization of Johnson County (MPOJC).
 An online survey was conducted in February 2019 and a public open house to discuss results of the survey and scenarios for future development in University Heights was held on May 1.
-A draft of the plan will be made available for public review.
+A draft of the plan is available for public review.

 The decision to revisit the University Heights comprehensive plan was prompted, in part, by the 2017 rezoning to allow development of the Marriott hotel.
 Discussion during Council deliberations raised new questions about what, if any, additional redevelopment would be appropriate in proximity to the hotel property.